Douglas F3D Skyknight: Origins

+Into flight

-The first flight of the XF3D-1 was on 23 March 1948 at Douglas' El Segundo facility with test pilot Russell Thaw at the controls.
-Further flight testing followed at El Segundo until October 1948.
-Three prototypes were then taken to Muroc Air Force Base (later renamed Edwards Air Force Base) for service trials.
-These units were powered by two Westinghouse J34-WE-24 turbojets of 3000 lbf thrust, mounted under the roots of then-standard straight wings of the early jet era.
-A production contract for 28 F3D-1 J34-WE-32 powered production aircraft was issued in June 1948 with the first production aircraft flying on 13 February 1950.
+On 23 March 1948, the XF3D-1 performed its maiden flight from Douglas' El Segundo facility with test pilot Russell Thaw at the controls.
+While wind tunnel testing had indicated the need for aerodynamic changes, such as the addition of wing fences, flight testing provided these to be unnecessary.
+Flight testing continued at El Segundo up until October 1948, after which the three prototypes were transported to Muroc Air Force Base (later renamed Edwards Air Force Base) to participate in service trials.
+These units were powered by a pair of Westinghouse J34-WE-24 turbojets, capable of 3000 lbf thrust, which were installed underneath the roots of then-standard straight wings of the early jet era.
+During June 1948, a production contract for 28 F3D-1 production aircraft, powered by improved J34-WE-32 engines, was issued; relatively little external changes were made between the prototype and production aircraft, save for the enlargement of the engine nacelles.
+The first production aircraft made its first flight on 13 February 1950.
+That same month, shore-based testing was concluded.